HugoDaniel/hugodaniel.com/content/posts/2025-09-16-webgpu-shader-limits.md

 I think that there are at least two takeaways I can safely make from poking at WGSL spec limits:

-1. **The spec minimums are real guardrails**.
+1. **The spec minimums are good guidelines**.
 Safari Technology Preview enforces them very strictly, which makes it great to validate what the _portable floor_ actually is.